Portrait of the Academy

 The Heidelberg Academy during the Nazi era (1933–1945)

-The Heidelberg Academy responded to the challenge posed by Nazi ideology and its implementation by the state in much the same way as almost all academic institutions in Germany.
-Its guiding principle was organizational survival, the preservation of the institution.
-To achieve this goal, almost any price was paid, above all the renunciation of legal claims, collegiality, and solidarity with persecuted members, as well as the abandonment of academic standards in new elections.
-The opportunistic tactic of maximum conformity and often premature Gleichschaltung in order to save a questionable proprium led to culpable failure.
-Although the Academy did not pursue any research projects typical of the Nazi regime, five National Socialists were elected in the 1934/35 elections, three of them to vacant seats in disciplines traditionally covered by the Academy (astronomy, geology, physiology).
-The "NS faction," although a small minority among the 37 full members, immediately set about expelling the Jewish members from the Academy under the leadership of physiologist Johann Daniel Achelis.
-Since those affected were initially unwilling to give in to the pressure and resign, the Mathematics and Natural Sciences Class came to a complete standstill between the summer semester of 1936 and the end of 1937 – meetings were no longer held, and the 1937 annual meeting was also canceled.
-In the "Cartel of German Academies of Sciences," Heidelberg became a pioneer in pushing for a uniform Reich solution for the expulsion of "non-Aryan" members, while the Reich Ministry of Education, Science, and National Education (REM) reserved the decision for 1936.
-In February 1937, the secretary of the Mathematics and Natural Sciences Class, Otto Heinrich Erdmannsdörfer, noted that in a survey, a minority of class members still advocated "keeping non-Aryans under all circumstances," even though a few months earlier, the "Kampfblatt" (battle paper) of the Heidelberg group of the NSDStB (National Socialist German Student League) had sharply attacked the academy for its outdated understanding of science and demanded the "complete purge" of "Jews and friends of Jews."
-In silent protest, the Heidelberg student had demanded the removal of the academy's president, Professor "Der Heidelberger Student," had sharply attacked the academy for its outdated understanding of science and demanded the "complete purge" of "Jews and friends of Jews."
-In silent protest against the treatment of Jewish members, botanist Ludwig Jost left the Heidelberg Academy in 1937.
-The Philosophy and History Class stayed completely out of these disputes and merely pointed out the need to achieve uniform regulations throughout the Reich.
+The Heidelberg Academy responded to the challenge posed by Nazi ideology and its implementation by the state in much the same way as virtually all academic institutions in Germany.
+The guiding principle behind its actions was organizational survival—the preservation of the institution.
+To achieve this goal, virtually any Prize was Prize , above all the abandonment of legal rights, collegiality, and solidarity with persecuted members, as well as the surrender of academic standards in new elections.
+The opportunistic tactic of adapting as much as possible and often preemptively conforming to save a reputation that had become questionable led to culpable failure.
+Although the Academy did not conduct research projects typical of the Nazis, five National Socialists were elected in the 1934/35 elections, three of them to vacant seats in disciplines traditionally under the Academy’s purview (astronomy, geology, physiology).
+The “Nazi faction,” though a small minority among the 37 full members, immediately set about expelling the Jewish members from the Academy under the leadership of the physiologist Johann Daniel Achelis.
+Since those affected were initially unwilling to yield to the pressure and resign, the Mathematical and Natural Sciences Class came to a complete standstill between the summer semester of 1936 and the end of 1937—meetings were no longer held, and the 1937 annual session was also canceled.
+Within the “Cartel of German Academies of Sciences,” Heidelberg became a pioneer in pushing for a uniform Reich-wide solution regarding the expulsion of “non-Aryan” members, while the Reich Ministry of Education, Science, and Public Enlightenment (REM) reserved the right to make the decision in 1936.
+In February 1937, Otto Heinrich Erdmannsdörfer, secretary of the Mathematics and Natural Sciences Class, noted that in a survey, a minority of class members still advocated “for the retention of non-Aryans under all circumstances,” even though just a few months earlier the “Kampfblatt” of the Heidelberg group of the NSDStB, “Der Heidelberger Student,” had sharply attacked the Academy for its outdated understanding of science and demanded the “complete purge” of “Jews and friends of Jews.”
+In silent protest against the treatment of Jewish members, the botanist Ludwig Jost left the Heidelberg Academy in 1937.
+The Philosophy and History Section stayed completely out of these disputes and merely pointed to the necessity of achieving a uniform regulation across the Reich.

 On November 15, 1938, a "quick letter" from the REM demanded that the Reich Citizenship Law of 1935 (Reich citizens are "citizens of German or related blood") be applied to regular and corresponding members.
 Those affected were to be encouraged to resign; if they refused, the ministry would revoke their membership.
 The order was repeated on February 1, 1939, and then also enforced in Heidelberg for "Jews, Mischlinge, and gentlemen married to Jewish women or Mischlinge of the first degree," albeit not without exceptions.